 Old References in Unsynced DataFlows

-To allow for cases where some DataFlow may be necessary only on a target instance that requires a reference to a synced DataFlow, the deployment API will scan the target instance for references to synced DataFlows and attempt to update them so they continue working as they did before the sync, but with the new version of the referenced DataFlow.
-This mapping may fail, however, if the inputs and outputs of the referenced DataFlow have changed.
-It may be necessary to manually delete the reference and re-add it after deployment to solve this issue.
+To allow for cases where some DataFlow may be necessary only on a target instance that requires a reference to a synced DataFlow, by default the deployment API will scan the target instance for references to synced DataFlows and attempt to update them so they continue working as they did before the sync, but with the new version of the referenced DataFlow.
+If this upgrade step has been disabled via the settings (see Optional Settings) or the upgrade is compatible with the target DataFlow it may be necessary to manually delete the reference and re-add it after deployment.

 Most matching of resources between source and target instances is done by name.
 This is scoped down to the folder level (and by resource type), with the exception of special logic intended to handle the case of moving a resource between synced folders.